 Listing 19-29: Using fully qualified syntax to specify that we want to call the baby_name function from the Animal trait as implemented on Dog

-We’re providing Rust with a type annotation within the angle brackets, and we’re specifying that we want to call the baby_name method from the Animal trait as implemented on Dog by saying that we want to treat the Dog type as an Animal for this function call.
+We’re providing Rust with a type annotation within the angle brackets, which indicates we want to call the baby_name method from the Animal trait as implemented on Dog by saying that we want to treat the Dog type as an Animal for this function call.
 This code will now print what we want:

 A baby dog is called a puppy

-In general, fully qualified syntax is defined as:
+In general, fully qualified syntax is defined as follows:

 <Type as Trait>::function(receiver_if_method, next_arg, ...);

-For associated functions, there would not be a receiver, there would only be the list of other arguments.
-We could choose to use fully qualified syntax everywhere that we call functions or methods.
-However, we’re allowed to leave out any part of this syntax that Rust is able to figure out from other information in the program.
-We only need to use this more verbose syntax in cases where there are multiple implementations that use the same name and Rust needs help in order to know which implementation we want to call.
+For associated functions, there would not be a receiver: there would only be the list of other arguments.
+We could use fully qualified syntax everywhere that we call functions or methods.
+However, we’re allowed to omit any part of this syntax that Rust can figure out from other information in the program.
+We only need to use this more verbose syntax in cases where there are multiple implementations that use the same name and Rust needs help to identify which implementation we want to call.

 Using Supertraits to Require One Trait’s Functionality Within Another Trait

-Sometimes, we may need one trait to use another trait’s functionality.
-In this case, we need to be able to rely on the dependent trait also being implemented.
+Sometimes, we might need one trait to use another trait’s functionality.
+In this case, we need to rely on the dependent trait also being implemented.
 The trait we’re relying on is a supertrait of the trait we’re implementing.

-For example, let’s say we want to make an OutlinePrint trait with an outline_print method that will print out a value framed in asterisks.
+For example, let’s say we want to make an OutlinePrint trait with an outline_print method that will print a value framed in asterisks.
 That is, given a Point struct that implements Display to result in (x, y), when we call outline_print on a Point instance that has 1 for x and 3 for y, it should print the following:

 **********